Vedant-MAHAjan/MongoDB-deployment-using-Kubernetes/README.md

 📋 Consider deploying 2 apps, MongoDB and Mongo-Express

-🔗 MongoDB will be connected via an internal service

-🔐 MongoDB URL is stored in a ConfigMap

-🔑 MongoDB username and password are stored in secrets

 🌐 To access Mongo-Express through the browser, an external service will be created

+🔐 Mongo-Express will connect to MongoDB using an internal service

+🔌 Mongo-Express will have a deployment file where the config map for mongo url and secrets for mongo db username and password will be referenced

+🔑 MongoDB will only be accessible by components inside the same cluster, hence it uses internal service

 ## Request Flow from browser to pod